 The lilac-ash borer (Photo 4)closely resembles paper wasps and yellowjackets, but can cause major damage or death to ash and lilac trees.
 Young, stressed trees are particularly vulnerable.

 - Commonly Indentified by UPPDL: Greater peachtree borer (Synanthedon exitiosa), Lilac-ash borer (Podosesia syringae), Raspberry crown borer (Pennisetia marginata), Western poplar clearwing (Paranthrene robiniae), Strawberry crown moth (Synanthedon bibionipennis), Sequoia pitch moth (Synanthedon sequoiae), American hornet moth (Sesia tibialis), Penstemonia clearwing borers (Penstemonia spp.)

 - Fact Sheets: Fact Sheet Utah State Univ.
 Greater Peachtree Borer, Fact Sheet Utah State Univ.
-Lilac-Ash Borer, Article Utah State University Lilac-Ash Borer, Fact Sheet Univ. of Minnesota General, Fact Sheet UC IPM
+Lilac-Ash Borer, Fact Sheet Colorado State Univ., Fact Sheet UC IPM